Joban-Bhangu77/K8s-Playground/Day02/README.md

 🧩 Debugging Tips

-If port 8080 is already in use, run:
+💎If port 8080 is already in use, run:

-docker run -d -p 9090:80 my-nginx-site
+💎docker run -d -p 9090:80 my-nginx-site

 To inspect logs:

-docker logs nginx-container
+💎docker logs nginx-container

 To open a shell inside container: